-- a) If MS criteria is method specified, than the MS is compared to the criteria as published in the mandated test method. - b) If MS criteria is not method specified, than the MS is compared to laboratory derived criteria, and the method used to establish the limits are documented. - c) Client specified criteria.
+- b) If MS criteria is not method specified, than the MS is compared to laboratory derived criteria, and the method used to establish the limits are documented. - c) Client specified criteria.

-The background concentration of the analytes in the sample matrix are first determined in a separate non-spiked aliquot, and the measured values in the spiked MS/MSDs are corrected for background concentrations.
+The sample is first analyzed in a separate non-spike aliquot, to determine if any analytes are in the sample which may contribute as background.
+The sample is then spiked and the measured value(s) in the spiked MS/MSD is corrected for background concentrations.

-If matrix spike, spike duplicate results are outside the established criteria, for either accuracy or precision, corrective action is documented or the results are reported with the appropriate footnotes.
+If MS/MSD results are outside the established criteria, for either accuracy or precision, corrective action is documented or the results are reported with the appropriate footnotes.